Former MLB player Otis Nixon reported missing

 Nixon is described as wearing a black long sleeve shirt, black sweatpants, and a black baseball cap, with black Adidas shoes with white stripes.

-Police said he was driving a 2011 gray Range Rover with GA tag CFP9010.
+Police said he was driving a 2011 gray Range Rover with a Georgia license plate that reads CFP9010.

 Any sightings should be reported to 911, Woodstock Police Department said.